CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

     >**Note:** If you see the message **"The operation could not be completed.
 Please try again later.
 If the issue persists, contact Microsoft Support."**, click **OK** to proceed.

-1. If shown, close the **Microsoft Defender XDR quick tour** to proceed.
+1. If shown, please close the **Microsoft Defender XDR quick tour** to go ahead.

 1. From the navigation menu, under *Email & Collaboration* area, select **Policies & rules**.